 "Let's first try to get through these qualifying questions."

 Anyone applying for any position should have enough common sense to have rehearsed their personal sales pitch.
-They are probably eager to speak about themselves.
-Ideally you would like to hear a brief introduction, some key accomplishments, strengths as an employee and how they would relate to the position is question.
+They are probably eager to speak for themselves.
+Ideally, you would like to hear a brief introduction, some key accomplishments, strengths, and as an employee and how they would relate to the position offered.